syrop/syrop.github.io/_posts/2018-12-25-lifecycle-aware-rx-subscriptions.markdown

 CAUTION: Do not dispose subscription when your activity or fragment is paused (as opposed to destroyed).
 Fragments become paused when you show permission-request dialog.
 (Example: when you request location permission afted displaying a map).
 You probably do not want to prematurely dispose your subscriptions.

-If you are sure your subscription must be disposed when the lifecycle enters a state that is even one grade lower than when the subscription was created, you can use the following code:
+If you are sure your subscription must be disposed as soon as the lifecycle enters a state that is even one grade lower than when the subscription was created, you can use the following code:

 {% highlight kotlin %}